 - Layer 2: Built on top of Layer 1, Layer 2 solutions are designed to improve scalability and transaction throughput.
 They act as extensions of Layer 1, processing transactions more efficiently without compromising on the blockchain’s core security.

-Nested Blockchains: Nested blockchains operate as secondary layers built on top of the main blockchain.
-The primary Layer 1 blockchain establishes the framework, while the Layer 2 nested chain handles the actual transactions.
+Nested Blockchains operate as secondary layers built directly on top of the main blockchain.
+The primary Layer 1 chain sets the framework and the rules, while the Layer 2 nested chain handles the actual execution of transactions.
+Think of it as a hierarchy where Layer 1 writes the rulebook and Layer 2 does the work, reporting back when it is done.

 - This approach significantly reduces the computational load on the main blockchain, improving overall efficiency and scalability.